-In the first installment of a three-part series about optimizing your athletic performance, Sherman offers tips on how to train like an athlete and avoid common mistakes that could lead to injury.
+In the first installment of a three-part series about optimizing your athletic performance, Skelley offers tips on how to train like an athlete and avoid common mistakes that could lead to injury.

 Call in the pros